devstream-io/devstream/docs/trellog_github_integ_plugin.md

 ## 1 Trello-Github Integration Plugin

-This plugin creates some GitHub Actions workflows.
+This plugin creates some trello-github-integ workflows.

 Currently, only Golang is supported.